Grassroots

 Introduction

-This program for Montréal artists is intended to support research, creation, or production projects that are:
+This program aims to support the realization of research, creation, or production projects on the territory of the Island of Montreal that are:

-• based on creative collaborations with key partners in the target area
+• stemming from creative collaborations with key actors in the targeted area

 Who is this program for?

-• encourage initiatives, projects, or partnerships involving priority groups
+• encourage initiatives, projects, or partnerships arising from various priority groups

 Support